Zero to Deployed

 pipx install bengal

-This installs Bengal in an isolated environment while making thebengalcommand available globally.
+This installs Bengal in an isolated environment while making the bengalcommand available globally.

-This installs Bengal in development mode.
+This installs Bengal in editable mode with development dependencies.

 Verify Installation